Harness Crimping Page |

 ||

-![]() Here's an expensive MSD ratcheting crimper I have used for a number of years when I need a fancy crimper.
+![]() Here's an expensive MSD ratcheting crimper which I have used for many years when I need a fancy crimper.
 It has dies which can be swapped for different style crimps, such as for auto ignition cables.
-It was pretty expensive (close to $100), but many years ago when I bought this one there were not very cheap tool options like there are now.
+It was pretty expensive (close to $100), but years ago when I bought this one there were not many cheap tool options like there are now.
 So shop around.
 THIS MSD CRIMPER: with ignition dies: https://www.summitracing.com/parts/msd-35051/overview/ or with optional open barrel dies: https://www.summitracing.com/parts/msd-3506/overview/ |

 ||

-Here's a very highly rated copy of my expensive crimper for a fraction of the price. https://www.amazon.com/gp/product/B00OMMZ502/ref=ask_ql_qh_dp_hza ![]() |
+Here's a very highly rated copy of the above expensive crimper for a fraction of the price. https://www.amazon.com/gp/product/B00OMMZ502/ref=ask_ql_qh_dp_hza ![]() |

 ||